-(1993), 11 Alta.
+457 Sturkenboom v.
+Davies, [1997] 2 W.W.R.
+11 (Alta.
+C.A.) on appeal from [1993] 7 W.W.R.
+32; (1993), 11 Alta.
 L.R.
 147 (Alta.
 Q.B.) (suit by father against maternal grandfather who had assisted mother to remove children from jurisdiction without the father's knowledge or consent).

-Where the spouses are not likely to be able to work out the terms of access between themselves, or where other special circumstances exist, the court may spell out the terms of access to be enjoyed by the non-custodial parent.
-Before making an order, the court must have adequate evidence on which to base the condition.
-The order also may: 459
+parent.
+Before making an order, the court must have adequate evidence on which to base the condition.458 The order also may:459

-- fix the time or restrict the hours during which access can occur - specify the place where access privileges are to be enjoyed - condition access on the wishes of the child 460 - prohibit the non-custodial parent from consuming or being under the influence of drugs or alcohol when exercising access privileges - restrain the non-custodial parent from taking the child out of the jurisdiction - order "one or both parents to attend therapy with access to be restricted until the therapy is successfully concluded" 461
+- fix the time or restrict the hours during which access can occur - specify the place where access privileges are to be enjoyed - condition access on the wishes of the child460 - prohibit the non-custodial parent from consuming or being under the influence of drugs or alcohol when exercising access privileges - restrain the non-custodial parent from taking the child out of the jurisdiction - order "one or both parents to attend therapy with access to be restricted until the therapy is successfully concluded" 461 - direct that access privileges shall be exercised under the supervision of a third party by reason of the non-custodial parent's emotional state, tendency towards violence, or non-compliance with a prior custody order